 Corporate Mobile App for KFC

-Transfer the restaurant’s in-house paperwork into a digital form
+To digitize the restaurant’s in-house paperwork

 Our client faced the following choice: